skhabiri/DS-Unit-3-Sprint-1-Software-Engineering/module3-containers-and-reproducible-builds/README.md

 15. `docker image ls`        # shows all the local images available
 16. `docker container ls -a`        # shows container ID and images available locally of the past containers that were recently run.
 Docker containers only save the differences vs original images and are usually small, but docker images by themselves could be large.
 17.  `nano Dockerfile`        # allows us to create a tweaked image based on an existing docker hub image to be able to build a fresh container based on that image every time we launch docker run.
-18.  `docker build . -t skestimate`                # build an image based on the Dockerfile in . and tag it with a specific name skestimate
+18.  `docker build . -t skestimate`                # build an image named skestimate based on the Dockerfile located in `.` and tag it with specific name skestimate
 19.  `docker image ls`        # in addition to debian and hello-world, lists skestimate as a local image available to build a container based on.
-20.  `docker run -it skestimate`        #create a container based on an image which was originally built according to Dockerfile.
+20.  `docker run -it skestimate`        #create a container based on an `skestimate` image, which was originally built according to Dockerfile.
 The Dockerfile is a metafile located in the project (repository) directory not package directory.
 21. `docker image rm hello-world`        # We can remove unnecessary images to free up space.
 However, if there is a container dependent on that image, first we need to remove the container.
 22. `docker container rm 91a3932b5cdc`, `docker image rm hello-world`, `docker image ls`
-23. `docker run lambdata_skhab python3 -c "import skestimate; print(skestimate.example().xskew(0.9))"`        # without running the image interactively, it runs a command inside a freshly created container based on the image skestimate and exit.
+23. `docker run skestimate python3 -c "import skestimate; print(skestimate.example().xskew(0.9))"` # without running the image interactively, it runs a command inside a freshly created container based on the image skestimate and exit.
 24. Docker can be used for sharing software, and it can be published on hub.docker.com